LzVv123456/Deep-Reinforced-Tree-Traversal/README.md

 ```
 ## More Words:
 For those who are truly interested in DRL, please reference https://github.com/p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch for more details.
 And honestly speaking, this code is a little bit messy and surely there are more elegent ways to organize the code as well as data structure.
 However, due to many reasons (mainly because I am too lazy	:ghost:	:ghost:	:ghost:) here we are.
-So try not to stuck in the detailed code, it's not really worth it.
+So try not to stuck in detailed codes.
 Feel free to contact me (lzvv123456@icloud.com) if you have any confusion.